Jubatian/rrpge-spec/specs/data.rst

 convenience of application developers.
 Most notably these cover the following
 fields:

-- Palette data providing useful basic color sets for both the 4 bit (16 color) and 8 bit (256 color) modes.
+- Palette data providing an useful basic color set.

 - Small and large sine tables for use with various algorithms requiring trigonometric functions (such as rotations and navigation in a three